Skye-XD/desktop-icons-ng/README.md

 ## Launching the Desktop Icons application stand-alone

 It is possible to launch the desktop icons application in stand-alone mode to do debugging and testing, but, of course, it will behave as a classic Gtk program: there will be a window with its titlebar, and the background won't be transparent (it could be, but since the idea is to do debug, it is better this way).
-To do so, just launch './ding.js' from the repository directory.
+To do so, just launch 'app/ding.js' from the base repository directory.
 If it can't find the schemas file, just enter the 'schemas' folder and type 'glib-compile-schemas .', and retry.

 It accepts the following command line parameters: